annycahlibunao/annycahlibunao/README.md

 - 📍 Goals: learn backend development and secure an internship

-- 📫 How to reach me (DM): annycahlibunao08@gmail.com
+- 📫 How to reach me: annycahlibunao08@gmail.com

 - ⚡ Fun fact: I wake up at 4am